fedeizzo/ParticleSwarmOptimization-OpenMPI/report/short-report.md

 As a first approach, we have tried to use OpenMP directives in order to generate a thread for each loop iteration whenever it was possible.

 However, OpenMP *fork-join* model requires a non negligible overhead so as to spawn multiple threads which are eventually joined into the master at the end of the OpenMP block.
-For relatively small problems, this operation was a time-consuming procedure which leads to a significant rise in execution time with respect to the single thread model.
+For relatively small problems this operation was a time-consuming procedure which leads to a significant rise in execution time with respect to the single thread model.
 Moreover, during the experiments we have not been able to observe the threads advantage we were hoping for.
 We assume that the main reason behind this non-tangible advantage are the optimization provided by \texttt{gcc} during at compile time and the non-optimal thread allocation patterns performed on the cluster.

 In the final version of the application, we have included the OpenMP directives only in the portion of the code where we thought it was needed, even if the advantage in terms of time were not satisfactory compared to the single threaded application.

-For the neighborhood sort, the program relies on *quicksort* (figure \ref{fig:quicksort-algorithm}).
+For the neighborhood sort, the program relies on *quicksort* (figure \ref{fig:quicksort}).
 The main reason behind this choice is the amount of parallelization this algorithm can provide.

 \begin{figure}
     \centering